 Day 1: Figuring it all out and trying not to give in

 This first day started off weird because I have been very sick, and I took the morning off from school and went to work later in the day.
 So the day started off easy enough – I didn’t feel the need to check e-mails or texts or anything.
 I saw my text auto-reply had bounced back to 2 or 3 people overnight and I wondered why I hadn’t set up this boundary long ago.
-I went to make oatmeal, saw instructions for “the long way” (stovetop) and was like “why not.”
+I went to make oatmeal, glimpsed instructions for “the long way” (stovetop) and was like “why not.”
 So I made oatmeal The Long Way.
 I then did my Morning Pages, the longest yet (4 pages).
 I meditated to music and had a pretty nice morning.
 For the first time probably ever, Steve asked me to proof-read something for him.
 I did, then immediately realized I wasn’t supposed to be reading.
 I made amends with this by arguing that it was editing, a part of my craft and a passion of mine.

 I contemplated going into work since I was pretty sick, but honestly by noon I was ready to check an e-mail or twenty.
 I came in and checked only the e-mails that weren’t spam and which were directed right toward me (not the incoming faxes, which get sent to all staff in the office).
 I felt alot more productive not being distracted by social media, texting people out of boredom or surfing the internet for non-work related things.

 Since I am not texting anyone except work-related people right now, this means even Steve has to put up with this.
 We called one another three times in my thirty minute drive home: once to catch up, once for me to ask him to google what time the post office closes, and once more for him to call me back and tell me they close at 5 and to not bother going.
-So I went to an AA meeting right from work, because if the post office was closed then, really, what else was I going to do all night?
+So I went to a 12-step meeting right from work, because if the post office was closed then, really, what else was I going to do all night?
 I found this new meeting with the address only, as in I did my best not to use Apple Maps or any kind of navigation.
 I know where Lemon Ave is, and I understand how house numbers work, so I was pretty confident I could find the address.
-I (of course) was asked to read The Promises at the end of meeting, to which I obliged.
+I (of course) was asked to read a passage at the end of meeting, to which I obliged.
 Afterward, I called my mom and caught up, then right when we hung up coincidentally my friend Lauren called to also catch up.
 I found this so much nicer than texting.

 While in the car at anytime I felt a little antsy; I have a long-ish trafficky commute, so podcasts are normally my BFF.
 After 3 minutes of unacceptable silence, I listened instead to a Spotify playlist called “Writing Music: Focus, Work. (no lyrics)” which is a nice combination of house, classical and other random genres without words.
 It was actually a little soothing.
 It was also really nice to have the Driving- Do Not Disturb feature on..
 Again, I wondered why I hadn’t set this up before?
 It was safer and I was much more focused on the road and my surroundings, no phone sitting in my lap.